Roman Kryklia’s Journey From A Small Town To The Global Stage

-Kryklia was born in Krasnograd in eastern Ukraine.
-The 1990s were turbulent times in the country, and there was not much going on in his small town, but he had a happy and carefree childhood.
+Kryklia was born in Krasnograd, a small town in eastern Ukraine.
+The 1990s were turbulent times in the country, and there was not much going on in the little European city.

-He started karate at the age of 6 when his father decided that the Burovik martial arts club would be the best place to keep his son’s out of trouble.
+He started karate at the age of 6 when his father decided that the Burovik Martial Arts Club would be the best place to keep his son out of trouble.

+“I was a bit of a prankster as a kid,” Kryklia admits.
 “I was naughty, so my parents looked at this school as a good place to discipline me.
 It was a busy club, I made many friends, and I loved the vibe.”

-“My parents gave me good genes – I was tall and strong – but my dad and my coach made sure that I worked hard, and that I respected the gym and the ethos of martial arts.”
+“My parents gave me good genes – I was tall and strong.
+But my dad and my coach made sure that I worked hard, and that I respected the gym and the ethos of martial arts.”

 The Next Step